superlinked/VectorHub/docs/articles/kg_ontologies.md

 ![jsonLD-schema](../assets/use_cases/jsonLD-schema.png/)

 Each island of JSON-LD points back to schema.org (maintained by the JSON-LD Working Group), with contributions from a broad community.
-Schema.org has a common set of schemas for things people mostly search for on web - e.g., products, flights, bookings.
+Schema.org has a common set of schemas for things people mostly search for on the web - e.g., products, flights, bookings.
 For example, if I search for a specific recipe on google, I get very specific results based on the google knowledge graph constructed from islands of JSON-LDs.

 ![schema.org-recipe](../assets/use_cases/schema.org-recipe.png/)